jozala/ESP32_W5500_MQTT/README.md

 IMPORTANT:
 **It has been created to present intermittent connection problems which seems to occur on W5500, but not on WiFi connection.**

+I didn't have time, but the problem/solution  described in [this comment](https://github.com/PaulStoffregen/Ethernet/issues/39#issuecomment-711109000) may be related.

 ## Physical connection between ESP32 and W5500

 * GPIO23 <--> MOSI